Battle of Culloden: Background

 The Jacobite rising of 1745 began on 23 July when Charles Edward Stuart landed in the Western Isles and launched an attempt to reclaim the British throne for the exiled House of Stuart.
 After their victory at Prestonpans in September, the Jacobites controlled much of Scotland, and Charles persuaded his colleagues to invade England.
 The Jacobite army reached Derby before successfully retreating across the border.

 Despite its lack of tangible results, the invasion boosted recruitment, bringing Jacobite strength to more than 8,000.
 These troops, along with French-supplied artillery, were used to besiege Stirling Castle, the strategic key to the Scottish Highlands.
 On 17 January the Jacobites repulsed a government relief force under Henry Hawley at the Battle of Falkirk Muir, although the siege itself made little progress.

 Soon after, Cumberland arrived in Edinburgh to take over command from Hawley.
 On 1 February, the Jacobite army abandoned the siege and withdrew to Inverness.
 Cumberland's army entered Aberdeen on 27 February and both sides halted operations until the weather improved.
 Although several French shipments were received during the winter, the Royal Navy blockade left the Jacobites short of money and food.
-When Cumberland marched out of Aberdeen on 8 April to resume the campaign, Charles and his senior advisers agreed their best option was to gamble on a set-piece battle.
+When Cumberland resumed the campaign on 8 April, Charles and his advisers agreed their best option was to gamble on a set-piece battle.

 Prelude

-On 12 April, the government army forded the River Spey, which was guarded by 2,000 Jacobites under Lord John Drummond.
-He decided the position could not be held and withdrew towards Nairn, an action for which he was later criticised.
+On 12 April, Cumberland's army forded the River Spey, which was guarded by 2,000 Jacobites under Lord John Drummond, who withdrew towards Nairn, an action for which he was later criticised.
 The Jacobites evacuated the town on 14 April, and Cumberland's troops camped just to the west.
-Although significant elements were absent elsewhere, the main Jacobite army of about 5,400 left Inverness on 15 April,p and assembled on the Culloden estate, 5 mi to the east.
+Although significant elements were absent elsewhere, the main Jacobite army of about 5,400 left Inverness on 15 April and assembled on the Culloden estate, 5 mi to the east.